KtaneModules/ktaneSoilClassification-Zappyjro/README.md

-Soil Complexion regular module for KTaNE
+Soil Classification regular module for KTaNE

 Ideas by Zappyjro